 Which Items You Have to Take out of Your Bag At Airport Security

 Do You Have to Take out Laptops at Airport Security?

 As of right now, you have to remove laptops from your carry-on bag and place them in a separate bin before going through the security.
 The only instance where you can leave your laptop inside the carry-on is if it’s placed inside a dedicated laptop pocket.
 Some carry-on bags now come with built-in padded pockets for laptops that don’t have any pockets around them that disrupt the X-ray image.
 If the image still is cluttered even though it’s packed inside the dedicated pocket, the TSA might ask you to place it inside a separate bin.
 That said, things have been changing because the TSA has begun installing new CT scanners that won’t require removing laptops from their bags.

 Read Next: Top 12 Best 17-Inch Laptop Backpacks in 2022

-Do You Have to Take out Cell Phones, Tablets, Cameras, and Other Electronics at Airport Security?
+Do You Have to Take out Cell Phones, Tablets, Ipads, Cameras, Power Banks, Desktops, and Other Electronics at Airport Security?

 An important note about bringing electronics: Always ensure that all electronics you’re bringing in your hand luggage are charged.
 The TSA agents might ask you to turn your electronics on during the security, and if the battery is dead or the device doesn’t turn on, they’re allowed to confiscate the item.

 Do You Have to Take out Chargers at Airport Security?